LinhHoManh/HW1-Elevator_Linh_HM/README.md

 ## (Benchmark A)
 - [x] Design and implement interactive features (see demo) link
   + Buttons assigned the floors are placed vertically
   + Feed back to elevator users by changing the color.
 Green for the floors,
+  + The users can cancel their wrong options by double-clicking at the floor 3, floor 2, floor 1 and basement
 - [x] Design and implement user feedback (see demo) link